Mind Sports Organisation: Pentamind World Champions

-Structure of the Organisation
+Structure of the organisation

 When the MSO was initially formed in 1997, the board running it included David Levy, Tony Buzan, and Raymond Keene, David Levy being the original founder of the MSO concept.
 The current (2012) board consists of David Levy, Tony Corfe and Etan Ilfeld.
 The Mind Sports Olympiad is run by MSO Limited, which is registered in the UK with company number 04712990, and was incorporated in 2003.

 Satellite Mind Sports Olympiads

 Several satellite events were held around the world bearing the Mind Sports Olympiad name.
 These have occurred in Cambridge, England; Singapore; Seoul, South Korea; Milan, Italy; Oulu, Finland; and Prague, The Czech Republic.

-Other Mind Sports Events
+Other mind sports events

 Several other mind sports events and festivals have been held that have their roots in the original organisation.

 World Mind Sports Games

 The World Mind Sports Games (WMSG) was created by the International Mind Sports Association (IMSA) as a "stepping stone on the path of introducing a third kind of Olympic Games (after the Summer and the Winter Olympics)". with the aim to be held alongside the Summer Olympic Games every 4 years.
 The first WMSG was held in Beijing 2008 to coincide with Olympic host city; the 2012 WMSG was held in Lille, France.